dhall-lang/dhall-lang/docs/howtos/How-to-type-check-and-normalize-incomplete-code.md

 # How to type-check and normalize incomplete code

+> Benefit from the language even when prototyping

 You can type-check and normalize incomplete code by introducing a function argument named `TODO` that has the following type: